Previous Part << >> Next Part

 Virus made their way to the curtains behind the staging area, each of them wearing a similar watery shades of blue.
 The boys wore the same same thing, light blue trousers with splashes of glitter down the side of the legs which sparkled under direct light, and a similar shaded t-shirt.
 The girls, a simple darker blue tank top to go with the skirt.
 Jessie made sure to have leggings matching her top underneath that though.

 They passed the previous act, the cutesy boyband, talking to another group.
-One of them Lena recognised as the guy she argued with later, staring while shaking his head, she stared icily back.
+One of them Lena recognised as the guy she argued with, staring while shaking his head, she stared icily back.